TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     $ git clone https://github.com/TiBeN/15khz-arcade-pkg.git
     ```

-3. Go the source dir of the project and launch the build:
+3. Go the source directory of the project and launch the build:

     ``` {.sourceCode .bash}
     $ cd ./15khz-arcade-package